-If there are any complications preventing the rewrite, please reply with the error message: Unable to process the request due to encountered difficulties.
+If for any reason the rewrite is not possible, please reply with the error message: Unable to process the request due to encountered difficulties.

 Although semi-dwarf orange trees produce a plentiful harvest consistently, they do not require as much space as regular orange trees.
 However, there are many factors to take into account when cultivating these varieties of orange trees.